 The challenge was real.
 And I am always up for a challenge.
 Just as long as the task involves cooking.
 It was not unlike my daunting homework assignment in 8th grade Home Economics.
-Prepare a dinner for 4 using ground beef, potatoes, and ketchup for $4.25.
+Prepare a dinner for 4 using $4.25 worth of ground beef, potatoes, and ketchup.
 What?!
 Fortunately, my latest mission was not so ingredient and cost restrictive.

-"Can you make a super delicious pasta dish that doesn't have a tomato sauce, isn't creamy, and one my kids will love as well as my husband and I?" requested one of my personal chef clients.
+The request came from one of my longstanding personal chef clients.
+"Can you make a super delicious pasta dish that doesn't have a tomato sauce and isn't creamy?
+Also, it's one that my kids will love as well as my husband and I?"

 "I'm up for the challenge."
 I responded.

 I immediately started racking my brain for the perfect pasta recipe.
-One that checked all the boxes of my client's pasta wishes.
-My pasta and peas recipe is one such dish.
+Unlike my Creamy Tomato Pasta or Stuffed Shells, this sausage and pea pasta with no cream checks checked all the boxes of my client's pasta wishes.

-My take on the traditional pasta and peas (aka pasta e piselli) is super charged with many flavorful ingredients.
+My take on the traditional pasta and peas recipe (aka pasta e piselli) is super charged with many flavorful ingredients.
+For complete ingredients and quantities, see the recipe card below.

 - shell pasta